 The other good news is that you won’t be penalized if your school doesn’t offer a lot of AP or honors classes.
 College evaluate course rigor in the context of the available courses, so if you didn’t take any AP classes because your school didn’t offer any, your lack of AP classes won’t be held against you.
 Instead, colleges look to see whether you’ve taken the most rigorous courses that were available to you.

 Everyone wants to know whether it’s better to get an A in an easy class or a B in a hard class; the bad news is that it’s better to get an A in a hard class.
 Balancing course rigor and grades could take some trial and error – you can’t ever approach high school as though it’s one or the other if you hope to create some stellar college applications.

 Strength of Curriculum Tips

-- If you find that you’ve bitten off more than you can chew, visit with your school guidance counselor as early in the semester as possible.
-Before your GPA is permanently damaged, you can drop to a lower level class.
+If you find that you’ve bitten off more than you can chew, visit with your school guidance counselor as early in the semester as possible.
+If it’s early enough, you can likely drop to a lower level class before your GPA is permanently damaged.

 If your school doesn’t offer a lot of honors or AP opportunities, ask about dual enrollment.
 Many high schools partner with local community colleges to allow students to experience college level courses.

 Don’t just take tough classes for your college apps – taking challenging courses will prepare you for college experiences, making college success that much more attainable.

 Bring your transcript to your local C2 Education center to meet with one of our expert Center Directors; they can help you find the right balance between grades and course rigor.